coderFlameyosFlow/Greenbank/FEATURES.md

 ### Systems:
 - GUI **banking and finance system**
 - **Interest and Taxes** system
-- **Experience and money TRADING** system
+- **Experience and money Trading** system
 - **Withdrawable and Depositable** system via items (using paper to withdraw money from your balance)
+- **Multiple database support** system

+**Multiple database support system** means to check the database, and if it's a certain database then use that database.

+let's say I'm using SQLite:
+The code checks if I'm using MongoDB, since I'm using SQLite, The check fails. although the check that checks if I'm using SQLite does succeed

+therefore the code does not run off MongoDB, it runs off SQLite.
+This SHOULD be implemented after SQLite.

 ### Databases:
-This is ranked from the Databases that will be made first.
+This is ranked top to bottom from the Databases that will be made first.
 - SQLite
 - MySQL
 - MariaDB